(See at your home institution for cost).

 Q. Once I am in Paris how do I get to Metz ?

 A. From Paris / Charles de Gaulle Airport, take an Air France shuttle to downtown in Paris.
 Then use the metro to go to Gare de l'Est and take a train to Metz.
-Once in Metz, someone from the program will be at the train station to greet you.
+Once in Metz, check out the "Admission Information" section of this website and click to "Get the Map" to print it.